aa-fiu-classes/cnt-4713-web/project-1.md

     * Timeout to connect to server should be no longer than `10 seconds`
     * Timeout for not being able to send more data to server (not being able to write to send buffer) should be no longer than `10 seconds`.

-    Whenever timeout occurs, the client should abort the connection, print an error string starting with `ERROR:` to standard error (`std::cerr`), and exit with non-zero code.
+    Whenever timeout occurs, the client should abort the connection, print an error string starting with `ERROR:` to standard error (using `sys.stderr.write()`), and exit with non-zero code.

 ## A Few Hints